- The Upfit Insider

 A box truck with a liftgate resells faster and for more money.

-Always confirm box truck dimensions and door height before buying.
+Always confirm dimensions and door height before buying.

 —